Dr.

 physical fact that an oil film has a high capacity for the

-accumulation of electric charges and that the thinner the film the
+accumulation of electric charges and that the thinner the film

-higher its electric capacity.
+the higher its electric capacity.
 While the other essential

 constituents of the organism might play a role in an organism

-operated by some other form of energy, these lipoid structures are
+operated by some other form of energy, these lipoid structures

-electrical forces.
+by electrical forces.

-The animal organism as a whole is enmeshed in a network of highly
+The animal organism as a whole is enmeshed in a network of

-specialized electric conductors—namely, the nervous system.
-In its
+highly specialized electric conductors—namely, the nervous

-inter-relations within the organism could not be of any
+in their inter-relations within the organism could not be of any

 conceivable value in a mechanism operated by any other form of